Free Shipping to Anywhere in the World

 So, for example, I refer to the standing ladies seen throughout Angkor Wat Temple as devatas.
 The ladies represented as dancing, also present throughout Angkor Wat Temple, are apsaras.

-If you enjoyed this article, and you would like to continue to share in my adventures, please subscribe to my newsletter below.
+If you enjoyed this article, and you would like to continue to share in my adventures, please sign up for my newsletter below.
+Since I no longer post on social media, this is the best way to stay up-to-date with my work.

 Also in My Journal